13.3 Managing Model Risk

 Parallel testing can work well with agile software development.
 Business units can continue to rely on the legacy system while testing and familiarizing themselves with components of the new system as they are brought on-line.

-Backtesting is performed on an ongoing basis once a VaR measure is in production for a given portfolio.
-Portfolio value-at-risk measurements and corresponding P&Ls are recorded over time and statistical tests are applied to the data to assess how well the VaR measure reflects the portfolio’s market risk.
+Backtesting is performed on an ongoing basis once a value-at-risk measure is in production for a given portfolio.
+Portfolio value-at-risk measurements and corresponding P&Ls are recorded over time and statistical tests are applied to the data to assess how well the value-at-risk measure reflects the portfolio’s market risk.
 This is an important topic, which we cover fully in Chapter 13.

 13.3.7 Ongoing Validation

 Validation is the process of confirming that a model is implemented as designed and produces outputs that are meaningful or otherwise useful.
 For value-at-risk measures, this encompasses design review, software testing at both the system/regression and user acceptance stages, parallel testing and backtesting, all discussed above.

 Validation also needs to be an ongoing process. value-at-risk measures will be modified from time to time, perhaps to add additional traded instruments to the model library, improve performance, or to reflect new modeling techniques.
 Proposed modifications need to be documented in an updated design document.
 That needs to be reviewed and approved.
 Once the modifications are coded, they need to be fully tested.
 For some modifications, it will make sense to parallel test the modified system against the unmodified system.
 The modified system then needs to be backtested on an ongoing basis